 - Click Not Configured in the VXLAN column.

 - Set up logical networking.

-This involves selecting a vSphere Distributed Switch, a VLAN ID, an MTU size, an IP addressing mechanism, and a NIC teaming policy.
+This involves selecting a VDS, a VLAN ID, an MTU size, an IP addressing mechanism, and a NIC teaming policy.

 These example screens show a configuration for a management cluster with IP pool address range of 126.96.36.199-192.168.150.100, backed by VLAN 150, and with a failover NIC teaming policy.